poshbotio/PoshBot/docs/guides/configuration.md

 ## Storage

-PoshBot will save the state of the bot in a location defined by the bot configurations's `ConfigurationDirectory` property (the default location is $env:username\\.poshbot).
+PoshBot will save the state of the bot in a location defined by the bot configurations's `ConfigurationDirectory` property (the default location is $env:userprofile\\.poshbot).
 Four files will be saved here as well the primary configuration file.

 ### Groups.psd1